Summer is Curry Season: Here's the Science to Prove It

 13th May 2026

-Every June, people who could eat curry twice a week in February stop making it entirely.
+Every summer, people who could eat curry twice a week in winter stop making it entirely.
 The barbecue goes on, the spice rack goes untouched, and a cuisine that has been feeding people in the heat for thousands of years gets shelved until the weather turns cold again.

 Kerala sits at around 28 degrees year-round.
 The belief of "curries are for cold-weather" doesn't stack up against that fact.
-The people there did not stop eating curry when the temperatures rise, and there are good reasons why.
+They are the staple dish in tropical climates and there are good reasons why.

 Understanding them changes how you cook from May through September.